Goncalves2525/Jobs4U-Talent-Acquisition-Management-System/docs/us_g002/readme.md

 > **Setup Repository**

-Given the acceptance criteria G002.1. the team has to use the repository that was prepared by the teaches, within the **Organization** *Departamento-de-Engenharia-Informatica*.
+Given the acceptance criteria G002.1. the team has to use the repository that was prepared by the teachers, within the **Organization** *Departamento-de-Engenharia-Informatica*.
 No decisions are to be taken for this part.
 The team has to familiarize with the tool and the features that allow communication with the project management tool, as well as with the IDE in use by each team member.